Neotys-Labs/Ranorex/README.md

 ### Design Mode

-Used for Neoload recording modules.
+Used for NeoLoad recording modules.

 ### Runtime Mode

-Used for Neoload runtime modules as StartTest and StopTest.
+Used for NeoLoad runtime modules as StartTest and StopTest.

 ### End User Experience Mode